 It’s estimated that over 400 people have been shot on school grounds across the US since the Sandy Hook school massacre in 2012.
 Of those 438 people, 138 were killed.
 While political arguments about gun control rage on, schools are searching for practical ways to protect their students.
 In addition to an increase in safety drills and personnel, schools across Pennsylvania are installing preventative safety measures like window film.

 Window film is credited to saving hundreds of lives during the 911 attacks on the Pentagon.
 When used with an IPA Attachment System, 3M™ Safety and Security film can protect students from bullets, bomb blasts, and natural disasters.
 Window film acts as a shield, mitigating shattered glass and stopping intruders in their tracks.
-In fact, it can take at least to two minutes for an intruder to break through the glass, no matter the weapon.
+In fact, it can take at least two minutes for an intruder to break through the glass, no matter the weapon.
 This gives students and faculty time to act and police time to arrive on the scene.
 Plus, it can catch the intruder off guard.

 3M™ Security Film Case Study